BucketEars - Finish up and go sailing

 (back to BucketEars)

-This is an actual dacron Bolger 59sqft Leg-O-Mutton sprit sail that used on many of my boats.
+This is a dacron Bolger 59sqft Leg-O-Mutton sprit sail that I use on many of my boats.
 I am a bit of a boat-a-holic and do a lot of boat and part swapping with others, and got this sail in a swap deal.
+I also make and use polytarp sails which work just as good as this one.

+It is a 3, not a backwards E. This is sort of my signature paint job, I didn't plan it at first, just kinda started painting and there it was.
 Because ducks are custom boats that we each make our own unique version, just about every duck ends up with a very unique paint job.

 Working on my secret weapon....